Menopause Management in Columbia, SC

 Menopause occurs when women begin to experience the changes and symptoms that happen before or after they stop menstruating.
 They are not able to get pregnant because the ovaries no longer release an egg every month.
 Menopause is a natural process that every woman will experience but in some cases, symptoms will require treatment.

-Contact Dr. Odom for your appointment to see how he can help with menopause management.
-He will take the time to fully assess your needs and answer any questions you may have.
-Call (803) 907-7300 to request an appointment at our gynecology office in Columbia, SC.
+Dr. Odom will take the time to fully assess your needs and answer any questions you may have.
+Call (803) 907-7300 to request an appointment at our women’s health clinic in Columbia today!

 Stages of Menopause

 Menopause typically begins when a woman reaches her 40s or 50s.
 Symptoms may be more pronounced at the beginning of the process and can last a few years.

 Perimenopause is the stage the occurs several years before a woman reaches menopause.
 The body begins to make less of the hormones estrogen and progesterone.
 During this time, patients may experience the start of symptoms that will continue through menopause.
 If more than 60 days elapse in between menstruation, this may be a sign that a woman is nearing the end of perimenopause.

 The severity of symptoms and how long they last during menopause varies for each woman.
 The most common signs of menopause include:

 When nearing menopause, periods may become irregular in regard to how often it occurs, how long it lasts, and how heavy it is.
 Certain medications, including birth control, can help make your period more regular.

 Hot flashes and night sweats

 Hot flashes are the most frequent symptom of menopause and can result in a feeling of heat, a flushed face or neck, or sweating.
 Many women experience night sweats, which are hot flashes that come on during the night, and can make it difficult to sleep.
 Avoiding certain triggers of hot flashes can help, like stress, caffeine, alcohol, spicy foods, or tight clothing.